-The Family Support Advisors for the school are Maggie and Jacqui, we are based in the Acorn building.
-You can pop into the school reception or Acorn building or contact us on 525908
+The Family Support Advisor for the school is Jacqui, who is based in the Acorn building.
+You can pop into the school reception or Acorn building or contact her on 525908

 If you would like us to help you complete a form, or just want to ask a question please pop in and see us.
 Also if you know of a good website, grant or scheme that others could benefit let us know so that we can share it.